|

 were the Gr.-Gr.-Gr.-Grandparents of Gerd Hillebrecht.

-Christina Beinhorn born Schlieper, 11th August 1827."
-This inscription
+In the neighbouring house Greittor 9, there was the inscription: "Friedrich Beinhorn, Christina Beinhorn born Schlieper, 11th August 1827."
+This inscription is no longer visible.
+We

 can trace our forefathers back to Andreas Hillebrecht